nextflow-io/training/docs/hello_nextflow/03_hello_gatk.md

 ### Takeaway

-You know how to make a variant calling workflow handle a list of input samples.
+You know how to make a variant calling workflow handle a file containing input samples.

 ### What's next?

-Turn the list of input files into a samplesheet by including some metadata.
+Turn the input file of the previous example into a samplesheet by including some metadata.

 ---